eathren/professional_site/src/content/blog/Grad School Update/index.md

 It's been a wild run.
 After growing my hair out at the start of the quarantine, it now reaches mid-back, and the end is finally in sight.

-I left my last job, and was introduced to the market for the firs time.
+I left my last job, and was introduced to the market for the first time.
 (Imagine my surprise as to when I realized that interviewing was an actual skill that needed to be learned!)

 I wrestled with imposter syndrome after several years of being a successful developer, and decided to jump a little earlier back to school, convinced that there was more to learn.